ashutoshmjain/gita/src/prologue.md

 `Satyawati` didn't know how to react.
 He had the most powerful king right in font of her and possibly her long separated son too.
 She remembered the words of `Maharishi` - You will rule the world.

 She almost sat down by the weight of the moment.
-She had thought about `Maharishi's` words almost everyday since she left him and Krishna behind, but she didn't realize the physical truth would be so much bigger, and so abrupt, and shocking.
+She had thought about `Maharishi's` words almost every day since she left him and Krishna behind, but she didn't realize the physical truth would be so much bigger, and so abrupt, and shocking.

 `Krishna` moved a step closer and held her hand.
 Being a child it felt okay for him to hold the hand of a woman almost her mother's age.
 He didn't know yet he was holding his real mother.